Species in Collection Rainforest Tour Orchids

 Incorrectly Philodendron angustisectum

 Since Philodendron elegans best displays its attributes when allowed to climb you will wish to give this species as tall a totem as possible.
-We grow the species in very fast draining soil with extra peat, Perlite™, and orchid bark added.
-Keep the soil damp but not soggy.
+Our specimen of Philodendron elegans was acquired from the Arenal Botanical Garden in Costa Rica as a very small seedling in the summer of 2005.

 Want to learn more about aroids?